 - A totally different algorithm (scrypt instead of SHA-256) giving efficiencies.

 - ASIC devices difficult to produce, creating resistant to mining farms.

 - Lower transaction fee.

 - 84 million coins instead of 21 million.

 Is Litecoin a practical currency?

-LTC is a very popular cryptocurrency due to its low latency and cheap transfer fee.
+LTC is a very popular cryptocurrency, and widely regarded as one of the top altcoins in the market due to its low latency and cheap transfer fee.
 Today, there are thousands of merchants across the globe that accept LTC as a payment method.
 While most of the merchants are located in United States and Europe, Asian countries like India, Sri Lanka, Indonesia and Malaysia are also popular among the crypto’s users.

 The Litecoin Foundation is one of the most active community in the crypto sphere, and has been very active in promoting and sponsoring different activities.

 For example, Litecoin is the official cryptocurrency of US NFL team Miami Dolphins!